What Can You Do With a Dutch Oven: 7 Rules to Follow

 Traditional cast-iron Dutch oven

 These are raw iron cooking pots that need to be seasoned.
-Firstly to protect the oven from the elements which induce rust.
+Firstly, to protect the oven from the elements that induce rust.
 Secondly, this seasoning builds up a natural barrier between the iron and the food to stop it from sticking to the inside of the oven while cooking.

-This is the Dutch oven you can use for outdoor cooking and camp cooking.
-By using a formula you place the required amount of briquettes or coals underneath the oven as well as on the inverted lid to achieve the required temperature for cooking various meals.
+You can use This Dutch oven for outdoor and camp cooking.
+Using a formula, you place the required amount of briquettes or coals underneath the oven and on the inverted lid to achieve the required temperature for cooking various meals.

 5. Choose the Right Recipe